 Lambs Barn is one of 6 lovely holiday homes at Trevadlock Manor, which is situated in over 20 acres of meadowland leading to a private bank of the River Lynher in a truly unspoilt part of Cornwall on the edge of Bodmin Moor.
 The peace and tranquillity of this setting belies its convenience as a holiday base.
 One of our many dog friendly cottages.

 Location: Bodmin Moor

-Trevadlock Manor a gorgeous manor house, steeped in history, is set on the edge of the dramatic eastern side of Bodmin Moor with a truly magical slice of Cornish countryside rolling down to the River Lynher.
-The West Wing is a delightful section of this stunning house a features a magnificent living room with a huge granite lined open fireplace.
+Trevadlock Manor is a gorgeous manor house steeped in history and set on the edge of the dramatic eastern side of Bodmin Moor with a truly magical slice of Cornish countryside rolling down to the River Lynher.
+The West Wing is a delightful section of this stunning house and features a magnificent living room with a huge granite lined open fireplace.

 Lanxton Barn is a magnificent luxury, reverse level, dog friendly, barn conversion in Launceston.
 It retains some wonderful exposed beams and traditional features while encompassing a stunning, open plan, kitchen, lounge and diner.
 There is even space for a pool table.
 Add to that a sheltered hot tub in the garden and you have the basis for a sumptuous, away from it all escape that you won't forget.